fluxninja/aperture/docs/content/use-cases/alerting/detecting-overload.md

 <Zoom>

 ![IS_OVERLOAD_SWITCH](./assets/detecting-overload/is_overload_switch.png)
-`IS_OVERLOAD_SWITCH` is a signal that decides whether the overload is currently happening or not based on comparing `LATENCY` with `LATENCY_SETPOINT`.
-Its value is `0` when there is no overload and `1` during overloads.
+`IS_OVERLOAD_SWITCH` is a signal that represents whether the service is in an overloaded state.
+This signal is derived by comparing `LATENCY` with `LATENCY_SETPOINT`.
+A value of `0` indicates no overload, while a value of `1` signals an overload.

 </Zoom>